-The HCPSS Pre-K program is a high-quality, half-day prekindergarten program.
-Students must be four years old by September 1, 2017 to be considered for enrollment in fall 2017.
+The HCPSS prekindergarten program is a high-quality, half-day prekindergarten program.
+Students must be four years old by September 1, 2021 to be considered for enrollment in fall 2021.
 The comprehensive curriculum taught by certified staff supports early learning and school readiness and provides experiences that foster children’s academic, social, emotional and physical development.

 Is my child eligible for the program?

-The Maryland State Department of Education requires that the Pre-K program be made available first to students who meet first priority criteria: disadvantaged economic status, homelessness and foster care.
+The Maryland State Department of Education requires that the pre-K program be made available first to students who meet first priority criteria: income eligible, homelessness and foster care.

 How do I apply?